Uploaded. at Friday, May 12th 2017 14:58:20 PM under Coffee Tables by Chloe Jorgensen.

 Category.
 Coffee Tables.

 Total.
 32 Photo.
-Coffee Tables layout.
+Coffee Tables remodel.

 Sculptural wood coffee tables tell their own story and can add a natural element and warmth to a room with multiple upholstered pieces.
 Sealers and, of course, coasters can help protect the surface from water damage.
 Sometimes a coffee table that isn’t the standard height or width is exactly what a room needs.
 In this instance a very low coffee table creates a crisp horizontal plane in the foreground, offsetting the long horizontal line of the credenza in the background.
 A higher table would have blocked the view of the credenza and competed with it; the varying heights add interest.